imbs-hl/mbmdR/readme.md

 You have to configure BatchJobs properly.
 See [here](https://bioweb2.imbs.uk-sh.de/gitlab/imbs/imbs-general/tree/master/templates/batchjobs) and [here](https://github.com/tudo-r/BatchJobs).

-If you want to use one of the internal functions, use the function `configure` to set the MB-MDR parameters, please.
+If you want to use one of the internal functions, use the function `configure` to set the MB-MDR parameters.
-If you want to use the function `mbmdr` to run a complete analysis, use the parameters of the function itself, please.
+If you want to use the function `mbmdr` to run a complete analysis, use the parameters of the function itself.